Frequently Asked Questions

 What is included in the cost?

-Registration, a conference notebook, a conference T-shirt (please indicate size when registering), pen, and other conference materials; also, snacks, beverages, at least one catered lunch (there were two in 2018), and a closing event cookout are included in the cost.
+Registration, a conference notebook, a conference T-shirt (please indicate size when registering), pen, and other conference materials; also, snacks, beverages, two catered lunches, and a closing event cookout are included in the cost.
 (Other lunches are not included and should be brought from home.)

 I’m a parent/sibling and want a Think Well T-shirt.
 How can I get one?